brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

 *A “Creational Pattern” from the* :doc:`/gang-of-four/index`

-I’ve just ordered coffee and breakfast here at the coffee shop.
-Imagine rendering my receipt as a JSON string:
+.. admonition:: Verdict

+   The Abstract Factory is an awkward workaround for the lack of first-class functions and classes in less powerful programming languages.
+   It is a poor fit for Python,
+   where we can instead simply pass a class or a factory function when a library needs to create objects on our behalf.

+The Python Standard Library’s ``json`` module is a good example of a library that needs to instantiate objects on behalf of its caller.
+Consider a JSON string like this one:

 .. testcode::

     text = '{"total": 9.61, "items": ["Americano", "Omelet"]}'

-To represent this in Python,
-the ``json`` module from the Python Standard Library needs to perform a bit of impedance matching because each datum will need to be represented by a native Python object.
-Its defaults are such reasonable ones that many users never override them —
-``unicode`` for strings like ``"Americano"``, ``float`` for ``9.61``,
-``list`` for the sequence of items, and a ``dict`` for the main object’s keys and values,
+By default, the ``json`` module will create ``unicode`` objects for strings like ``"Americano"``, a ``float`` for ``9.61``, a ``list`` for the sequence of items, and a ``dict`` for the main object’s keys and values,

-But some users aren’t content with the ``json`` module’s defaults.
+But some users aren’t content with these defaults.
-For example, an accountant would probably be unhappy with the ``json`` module’s choice to represent an exact amount like “9 dollars 61 cents” as the approximate floating point number 9.61.
+For example, an accountant would probably be unhappy with the ``json`` module’s representing an exact amount like “9 dollars 61 cents” with an approximate floating point number, and would prefer to use a ``Decimal`` instance instead.
-Even though JSON, like the JavaScript language on which it’s based, formally specifies that ``9.61`` represents a floating point number, a Python programmer would much prefer to keep dollars and cents exact by using a ``Decimal`` instance instead.

-More broadly, this desire to have the ``json`` module use a different class for representing numbers is a specific example of a frequent problem in software engineering:
+This is a specific instance of a general problem:

 * In the course of performing its duties, a routine is going to need to create a number of objects on behalf of the caller.

-* While a reasonable default might exist for what class to use for each object, the default does not adequately cover all possible cases.
+* A reasonable default might exist for which class to use for each object, but the default does not cover all possible cases.

 * So instead of hard-coding those default classes and making customization impossible, the routine wants to let the caller specify which classes it will instantiate.

-It is easiest to understand the Abstract Factory pattern by approaching it in a series of steps.
-First, we’ll tackle how we would normally solve this problem in Python.
+First, we’ll look at the Pythonic approach to this problem.
 Then we’ll start placing a series of restrictions on our Python code to more closely model legacy object oriented languages, until the Abstract Factory pattern emerges